 Rethymno is the third largest city of Crete and one of the best-preserved medieval cities in Greece.
+Is one of the 4 big cities of Crete.
 It has a romantic atmosphere that derives from its Venetian and Turkish appearance.
 You may hear it being called the Venice of Crete.
-This place that moves slowly is perfect for realising your fairytale romance.
+This place that moves slowly is perfect for realizing your fairytale romance.

-Next, you can head south along Ethnikis Antistaseos shopping street that ends at the imposing Porta Guora (“Great Gate”).
-While walking Ethnikis Antistaseos Street you will pass two of the city’s landmarks.
 The first landmark is the well-preserved Neratze Mosque, with its three domes and 27 meters - tall minaret.
 The impressive building was originally the main church of an Augustinian monastery.
-With the Ottoman rule, it was turned into a mosque (1657) and renamed in honour of Gazi Hüseyin Pasha, who had taken the city.
+With the Ottoman rule, it was turned into a mosque (1657) and renamed in honor of Gazi Hüseyin Pasha, who had taken the city.
 Today, it is also known as the Odeon of Rethymno and hosts concerts.